Valloric/statblock5e/README.md

 There are probably other differences as well but I haven't noticed them.
-I tried to stick as close to the original as reasonably possible; for instance, I spent _waaay_ too much time getting the drop-shadow to be the "correct" shade of brown and the tapered horizontal rule to render _just_ right.
+I tried to stick as close to the original as reasonably possible; for instance, I spent _waaay_ too much time getting the drop-shadow to be the "correct" shade of brown and the tapered horizontal rule to render _just_ right. _Why?_ Because I had nothing better to do and it was fun! :)

 License
 -------